Skip to main content

 Now when a user runs this process, they'll be asked if this property is part of an HOA and will answer "Yes" or "No."

-Using Conditional Logic Answers to Only Show Relevant Steps
+Using Conditional Logic to Only Show Relevant Steps

 On the process stages and workflow settings page, locate the step you want to add conditional logic to.